Jose01000111/Jose01000111/README.md

 | - LPIC-1 (In progress)                            | Graduated Course Careers IT Course                                                             |
 | - NETWORK + (In progress)                         | Altostratus Technologies (Linux Administrator course)                                          |
 | - MD-102  Microsoft 365 Certified: Endpoint Administrator Associate (In progress) | |

-> I’ve approached IT support and cybersecurity with genuine enthusiasm, focusing on practical, hands-on experience beyond theory.
-> Currently working on more certifications to expand skills in IT support, system administration, and cybersecurity.

 <h3>👨‍💻 IT Support/ Sys.
 Admin Projects:</h3>